bulletmark/pacpush/README.md

 change it.
 Currently the only configuration value is `clonedir` which is the location of your AUR helpers download/build directory.
 This is the directory from which AUR packages are rsync'd from the local host to remote hosts.
+It only needs to be configured on the local host.
-Ensure that `clonedir` is set to point to the directory your AUR helper is using.
+Currently Ensure that `clonedir` is set to point to the directory your AUR helper is using.
 E.g. the default is `~/.cache/pacaur` for _pacaur_ but this will have to be changed if you are not using _pacaur_.
 Remember to change this location if you change your AUR helper.

 ### SSH KEY CONFIGURATION